briandowns/simple-httpd/README.md

 ## Features

-* HTTP2 with Let's Encrypt integration for automatic TLS if enabled
+* HTTP2 with [Let's Encrypt](https://letsencrypt.org/) integration for automatic TLS, if enabled.
-* Automatic self signed certificate generation and use if enabled
+* Automatic self signed certificate generation and use, if enabled.

 Certificates are cached in `${HOME}/.autocert` for reuse.